Boosting your parent superpowers

 Vitamin D – sunlight, fatty fish, egg yolks, fortified milk, supplements

-Glug!
-Glug!
-Breastfeeding causes a thirst with a ferocious intensity.
+Breastfeeding tends to cause a thirst with a ferocious intensity.
 Drinking water is key to successful breastfeeding.
 But if you’re needing a little boost, then you need galactogogues.
 Sounding a bit like a squad of superheroes, galactogogues are nutrients found in some plants that act like natural stimulants of breast milk production.
 The most commonly used source is fenugreek.
 This herb may work by increasing sweat production – the breasts are mammary glands which are modified sweat glands.
 Or, the phytoestrogens that fenugreek contains may be how it increases milk flow.
-The research isn’t sure exactly how it works, just that is does work.
+The research isn’t sure exactly how it works, just that it does work.

 Baby number two has arrived, and things are hard.
-But isn’t that to be expected with two kids under two?
-Hold on!
-Postpartum depression can happen to any mom.
-Here’s what you need to be in the know.
+Postpartum depression can happen to any parent.
+Here’s what you need to know.
 Postpartum depression lasts longer and is a deeper depression than baby blues that only last the first few days of birth.
-Not very common, there are one to two cases of postpartum depression per 1000 births.
+There are one to two cases of postpartum depression per 1000 births.
 Symptoms include trouble with sleep, mood, energy and body weight.
-Well, that’s tricky!
 All of these are common occurrences in the state of chaos that happens post birth.
-Sheesh!

 As a new parent, there is hardly ever two hands available for chopping.
-But, a mason jar stuffed with your favourite nuts, seeds and dried fruits tucked into your diaper bag may be powerful boost as Thor’s hammer (or She-Ra’s sword) when hunger strikes.
+But, a mason jar stuffed with your favourite nuts, seeds and dried fruits tucked into your diaper bag may be powerful boost when hunger strikes.
 Nuts and seeds are great sources of zinc and selenium.
 A few small studies suggest there could be a link between diets low in zinc, selenium and vitamin D (sunlight) and postpartum depression.